jmitchell35/holbertonschool-shell/basics/README.md

-11-lists displays the content of active wd, parent directory and /boot directories as a long format list 12-file_type displqys file type of a iamafile located in /tmp 13-symbolic_link creates a symbolic link to /bin/ls
+11-lists displays the content of active wd, parent directory and /boot directories as a long format list 12-file_type displqys file type of a iamafile located in /tmp 13-symbolic_link creates a symbolic link to /bin/ls 14-copy_html copies all html files from active wd to parent directory